Using Workspace

 ### Link management

 You can revoke a sharing link at any time by deleting the conversation from your history.
 Doing so prevents new users from opening the link.
-Any copies already created remain available to their owners and follow the standard data retention policies for workspaces.
+Any copies already created remain available to their owners and follow the standard data retention policies for Workspace.

 RELATED TOPICS